solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Encryption

 Azure Database for PostgreSQL Flexible Server offers various encryption features, including encryption for data, backups, and temporary files created during query execution.

 Data stored in the Azure Database for PostgreSQL Flexible Server instances are encrypted at rest by default.
 Any automated backups are also encrypted to prevent potential leakage of data to unauthorized parties.
-This encryption is typically performed with a key generated when the Azure Database for PostgreSQL instance is created.
+This encryption is typically performed with a key generated when the Azure Database for PostgreSQL Flexible Server instance is created.

 In addition to be encrypted at rest, data can be encrypted during transit using SSL/TLS.
 SSL/TLS is enabled by default.
 As previously